davidmoten/navier-stokes/README.md

 navier-stokes
 =============

-Scala code to model water movement.
+Scala code to model water movement using the Navier-Stokes incompressible fluid equations.

 *Status*: pre-alpha